 If you are accused of misconduct by a student or parent, you have certain rights.
 For instance, you have the right to representation during any investigatory interview when you reasonably believe the interview may result in disciplinary action.
 Anything you say during the administrative investigation might be used against you later if criminal charges are filed.

-The moment you discover that you are suspected of any criminal wrongdoing, you should seek out the services of an experienced criminal defense attorney.
+The moment you discover that you are suspected of any criminal wrongdoing, you should seek out the services of an experienced child sex offense lawyer.
 Never make a statement or put anything in writing until after you have retained an attorney.

 The crime of improper relationship between educator and student is charged under Texas Penal Code § 21.12.
 The statute prohibits sexual contact between a student and an employee of a public or private primary or secondary school.
 The statute provides:

 a) An employee of a public or private primary or secondary school commits an offense if the employee engages in:

 (1) sexual contact, sexual intercourse, or deviate sexual intercourse with a person who is enrolled in a public or private primary or secondary school at which the employee works and who is not the employee’s spouse; or